 Birth and Death

 After raising investment capital in 2013, the business ran out of cash last spring and my investors, after giving indications to the contrary, decided at the last-minute to not re-invest in the business.
+It was a financial disaster for my business.
+All I could think about was if I could’ve invested in a better business insurance policy to pull me through this, and what I could’ve done to reduce the companies huge loss in money.
 Because we ran out of cash, my partner quit, and I’ve been mostly alone, grinding, trying to turn things around.
 It was when I felt truly alone that I regret not being courageous enough to find coaching for small businesses.
 I let my pride get the better of me and my business failed as a result.

 WeMontage Rising.
 The Rebirth.

 Since the business downturn, I’ve been laser focused on a few new customer segments for which WeMontage solves a very specific problem.
 I know that sounds kinda ridiculous to say I’m finally focused on solving a specific problem for customers.
 But, yeah, that’s the deal.

 For example, I’m targeting college students in dorms, who have tons of photos, but can’t put nails in dorm walls.
 Here’s an example of a promotion for college students I ran on Instagram that had some success:

 Despite the recent challenges, things are looking up.
 Way up.
 There are a few great national television features for WeMontage that have me extremely confident the fourth quarter will be a turning point for the business (e.g., DIY Networks, and another HUGE one that I will disclose at a later time).

 So, yes, there is presumably life after the would-be death of a startup.
 But time will tell for sure.